 In November 2020, it was widely claimed on social media, including this Facebook post with over 160,000 views, that the AstraZeneca vaccine contains MRC-5 cells from lung tissue of a male fetus which was aborted in the 1960s.

-However, AstraZeneca did use the HEK 293 cell line to develop their vaccine.
+AstraZeneca did use the HEK 293 cell line to manufacture its vaccine (and Pfizer/BioNTech and Moderna in the design of their vaccines).
 These cells originate from a fetus which was aborted in the Netherlands in 1973.
 The fetus was aborted legally at the time for other reasons, and not for the purposes of vaccine research.
 Alex Kasprak at Snopes has summarised the cell line’s origin story, which began with a Canadian scientist’s research into cancer.

 Over the decades that followed, these cells have been cloned and replicated, many times.
 Dr Paul Offit, an immunisation expert from the Children’s Hospital of Philadelphia who sits on the US Food and Drug Administration (FDA) vaccine advisory committee, describes these as “standardized cell lines”.
 Professor Helen Petousis Harris says the cells used today are “distant descendants” of the original cells.
 They are from decades-old, long over abortions, and researchers do not use fetal cells from the present day.

 Why can’t other cells be used?
 Alex Kasprak explains that this cell line was selected because they are “uniquely capable of rapidly multiplying modified adenoviruses.”
 In other words, this is the quickest way of making a traditional vaccine.
 They have been used in both medical research and the production of vaccines including hepatitis A, rubella, chickenpox and rabies.